The Outposter: Reception

 Lester del Rey writing for Worlds of If magazine in 1972, positively reviewed the book, saying that "Dickson's deep interest in the way the past must affect the future and his always ingenious handling of the sociology of aliens combine to make a very good novel."
-Del Rey compared The Outposter with Dickson's Dorsay book series (also called the Childe Cycle), saying that while the former might overall not be as good as the latter, the exploration of the value of outcasts from one culture when exposed to a different one gave this The Outposter something not to be found in similar degree in Dickson's previous works.
+Del Rey compared The Outposter with Dickson's Dorsai book series (also called the Childe Cycle), saying that while the former might overall not be as good as the latter, the exploration of the value of outcasts from one culture when exposed to a different one gave this The Outposter something not to be found in similar degree in Dickson's previous works.
 Writing for Analog Science Fiction and Fact in 1973, P. Schuyler Miller came to similar conclusions, also recommending the book.
 Miller added that Dickson had successfully taken facets of the past (the colonization of America) and translated them into a futuristic setting, achieving "what few historians have managed–tell his story in terms of the people who lived it, and see them as individuals."

 In 1985 upon the reprinting of the book by Tor, Ray Thompson writing for Fantasy Review called the book "high adventure on the frontiers of space".
 Thompson noted that the book neglected characterization, while offering instead an "exciting plot."
 He also highlighted the fact that it explores the price paid by those who defy convention and authority, a theme more fully explored in the Childe Cycle.
 Thompson recommended the book, especially for younger readers.